 2. Selecting the Right Technology

-With the right foundation in place, you can begin your search for the best ERP system for your company.
+With the right foundation in place, you can begin ERP selection.

-You’ll soon discover that there are hundreds of different platforms and just as many configuration options, at which point you might be tempted to throw up your hands.
+You’ll soon discover that there are hundreds of different platforms and just as many configuration options.

-Many organizations simply select the solution with the most bells and whistles, even if it includes features they don’t need.
-Be wary of selecting a solution simply based on a slick vendor presentation or because you know a peer company purchased a similar platform.
-Instead, think about which tools and functions your team will actually use to avoid this common ERP implementation challenge.
+Our software litigation experts will tell you to be wary of selecting a solution based on a slick vendor presentation or because you know a company that purchased a certain platform.
+Instead, think about what functionality your team actually needs.

 3. Prioritizing Data Management

 ERP software consolidates and centralizes all your business data into one location.
-While this means that users can access data anytime, anywhere, this visibility is useless if the data isn’t reliable.
+However, this visibility is useless if the data isn’t reliable.

 This is why it’s important to allocate plenty of time to the data migration phase.
-This phase is focused on ensuring that only clean, useful, and accurate data goes into the new system.
+During this time, you should focus on preparing your data so only clean, useful, and accurate information moves data into the new ERP

 4. Ensuring System Usage Among End-Users